uwplse/pumpkin-pi/README.md

 Regardless, I would like CARROT to be used freely by anyone for any purpose.
 All I ask for is attribution, especially in any papers that you publish that use CARROT or any of its code.
-Please cite the ITP paper when referring to CARROT in those papers.
+Please cite (redacted) when referring to CARROT in those papers.